Cycle9898/Biblios/README.md

 symfony server:start
 ```

-Open [http://localhost:8000](http://localhost:8000) with your browser to view the website.
+Open [http://localhost:8000](http://localhost:8000) in a browser to test the web app.